martheberget/color-scheme-generator/readme.md

 ## Credit

 This project was created as part of the Frontend Developer Career Path by Scrimba.
 The design of the color scheme generator is based on a Figma file provided by Scrimba.
 However, the development and implementation was done entirely by me.
+Created with plain HTML, CSS and JavaScript.